—John F. Wade, c.1743, O Come All Ye Faithful

 Christ, he says, what a bunch of crap!
 Man, that was a strange turn it took: brain virus to three wise guys.
 Shit!
 I’ll never get this goddamned book started.

 Crap, I wish I could afford to move to the Beach, Charles muses.
 But that ain’t gonna happen unless I can get one of these damn books published.
-Although Charles makes a meager living writing software manuals and a column in the Miami Herald, all it buys him in high-priced Miami is a one-bedroom apartment in a two-rungs-up-from-fleabag residential hotel in Little Haiti, not far from the Interstate.
-It’s a run-down area of the city, literally on the wrong side of the tracks, but only about 20 blocks from Biscayne Bay, and six miles due west of Miami Beach, the art deco heaven where Charles dreams of living.
+Although Charles makes a comfortable-enough living writing software manuals and technical white papers, all it buys him in high-priced Miami is a one-bedroom apartment in a two-rungs-up-from-fleabag residential hotel north of town, not far from the Interstate.
+It’s a run-down area of the city, literally on the wrong side of the tracks, but only about 20 blocks from Biscayne Bay, and a couple of miles due west of Miami Beach, the art deco heaven where Charles dreams of living.
 As skuzzy as the neighborhood is, it’s as close to the water as Charles can afford to live.
+Plus, living there introduced him to his best friend, Chip, the pastor of the church just across the street.

 As Charles stands squinting to see the half-imagined blue, there’s a knock at the door.
 Who in hell is that, Charles thinks.
 With few friends in town, and even fewer clients, he rarely entertains visitors.
 Charles sets his glass down on the bar and walks across the thinning carpet to peer out the peephole.
 All he can see is a giant eyeball staring back at him, and he immediately knows to whom it belongs.
 Chuckling, he throws open the door.
 “To what do I owe the distinct honor or your presence, Reverend?”